hres/cfg-task-service/README.md

 ---

-## How to Install/Update MongoDB database and collection to the latest and greatest
+## How to Install MongoDB database
 1. Follow the Mongo installation instructions for a Ubuntu install found at:

 	https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/